Batteries produce electricity

 An electrochemical battery produces electricity with two different metals in a chemical substance called an electrolyte.
 One end of the battery is attached to one of the metals, and the other end is attached to the other metal.
 A chemical reaction between the metals and the electrolyte frees more electrons in one metal than it does in the other.

 An electrical load is a device that uses electricity to do work or to perform a job.
-If an electrical load—such as an incandescent light bulb—is placed along the wire, the electricity can do work as it flows through the wire.
-Electrons flow from the negative end of the battery through the wire to the light bulb.
-The electricity flows through the wire in the light bulb and back to the positive end of the battery.
+If an electrical load—such as an incandescent light bulb—is placed along the wire, the electricity can do work as it flows through the wire and the light bulb.
+Electrons flow from the negative end of the battery through the wire and the light bulb and back to the positive end of the battery.

 Electricity travels in circuits